Aidenzich/road-to-master/Papers/Utils/DomainAdaptationSurvey.md

 - Also some closely-related but not equivalent ML problems that have benn studied extensively
     - multi-task learning <font color=blue>(Caruana, 1997)</font>
     - semi-supervised learning <font color=blue>(Zhu, 2005; Chapelle et al., 2006)</font>
-## The Goal of this survey
-1. There have been a number of methods proposed to address domain adaptation, but it is not clear how these methods are related to each other.
-This survey tries to organize the existing work and lay out an overall picture of the problem with it's possible solutions.
-2. Second, a systematic literature survey naturally reveals the limitations of current work and points out promising directions that should be explored in the future

 ## 2. Notations
 - **Source domain**